billahdotdev/Learn-CSS/README.md

 You can include CSS in three ways:

 1. Inline CSS: Directly within an HTML tag using the style attribute.
-2. Internal CSS: Inside a <style> tag within the <head> section of an HTML document.
+2. Internal CSS: Inside a "<style>" tag within the "<head>" section of an HTML document.
-3. External CSS: By linking to an external CSS file using the <link> tag.
+3. External CSS: By linking to an external CSS file using the "<link>" tag.
 (Recommended)

 *Example 1: Inline CSS*